Aly-Lang/AlyCompiler/Documentation/BUG_FIXES.md

   - [x] We can also get rid of `print_tokens()`, while we are at it.

-- [ ] When lexing, zero out given token pointer using memset().

 - [ ] Get rid of `integer_t`, just use long long and get on with it.

-- [ ] Completely change `parse_expr(...)`.
+- [x] Completely change `parse_expr(...)`.
 Accept `char* source, char** end, Node* result`.
 Get rid of working_node completely, use result.
 Get rid of root node allocation, that will be handled at a handled at a higher level, just use result.

 - [ ] Parse in a while loop, instead of just parsing a single expression.